Adélaïde Labille-Guiard: Becoming a member of the Royal Academy

 Once the Académie de Saint-Luc closed its doors, Labille-Guiard began to learn oil painting, so she could apply to the Royal Academy which required her to present at least one oil painting for admission.
+During the late 1770s, she painted several portraits of leading academicians, creating contacts with the Académie royale de peinture et de sculpture.

-Labille-Guiard chose to display some of her work at the Salon de la Correspondance in 1779.
+Labille-Guiard chose to display some of her work at the Salon de la Correspondance in 1779 and 1783.
 This included her self-portrait in pastel and oil portraits, which were well received by critics.
 Labille-Guiard's talent as an oil painter and pastellist was quickly noticed, and she received national recognition, ultimately leading to her acceptance into the Royal Academy.

-On May 31, 1783, Labille-Guiard was accepted as a member of the French Academie Royale de Peinture et de Sculpture.
-Her rival, Elisabeth-Louise Vigée Le Brun, was also elected on that day.
-Becoming accepted into the Royal Academy opened doors for Labille-Guiard as she gained patronage from the royal family.
+On 31 May 1783 Labille-Guiard was accepted as a member of the French Academie Royale de Peinture et de Sculpture.
+Her rival, Elisabeth-Louise Vigée Le Brun, was also elected on that day; the two of them were the first women to be inducted.
+Both Labille-Guiard and Vigée Le Brun were immediately criticized following their admission by those who were furious at women's entry; Labille-Guiard suffered attacks against both her art and character.
+One anonymous pamphlet Suite de Malborough au Salon 1783, accused Labille-Guiard of exchanging sexual favors for help with painting.
+The pamphlet punned on François-André Vincent's name (though still unmarried, he was her rumored paramour), saying that Labille Guiard had "vignt cents" (twenty-hundreds, or two thousand) lovers.
+Still, becoming accepted into the Royal Academy opened doors for Labille-Guiard as she gained patronage from the royal family.

-Painter for the Royal Family
+Painter for the royal family

-Through pure artistic ability and talent, Labille-Guiard became a painter for the Royal family.
+Through pure artistic ability and talent, Labille-Guiard became a painter for the royal family.
 Her royal patrons included the aunt of Louis XVI of France, Princess Marie Adélaïde and her sister Victoria Louise, and the King's sister Elizabeth and earned her a government pension of 1,000 livres.
+In 1787, she became peintre des mesdames, a position that led her to painting Madame Adélaïde and Madame Victoire.
 The portrait of Adélaïde completed in 1787 was one of Labille-Guiard's largest and most ambitious work to that date.
 She was later commissioned in 1788 by the King's brother, the Count of Provence (later Louis XVIII of France).
 She was instructed to paint him at the centre of a large historical work, Réception d'un chevalier de Saint-Lazare par Monsieur, Grand maître de l'ordre.

-In 1795 she obtained artist's lodging at the Louvre and a new pension of 2,000 livres.
+In 1795 she obtained artist's lodging at the Louvre (following a decade-long campaign) and a new pension of 2,000 livres.
 She was the first woman artist to be permitted to set up a studio for herself and her students at the Louvre.